Offshore financial centre: Tax services

 Early research on offshore financial centers, from 1978 to 2000, identified reasons for nonresidents using an OFC, over the financial system in their own home jurisdiction (which in most cases was more developed than the OFC).
 Prominent reasons in these lists were:

-The third reason, Manage around currency and capital controls, dissipated with globalisation of financial markets and free-floating exchange rate mechanisms, and ceases to appear in research after 2000.
+The third reason, Manage around currency and capital controls, dissipated with the globalisation of financial markets and free-floating exchange rate mechanisms, and ceases to appear in research after 2000.
 The second reason, Favourable regulations, had also dissipated, but to a lesser degree, as a result of initiatives by the IMF–OECD–FATF post–2000, promoting common standards and regulatory compliance across OFCs and tax havens.
 For example, while the EU–28 contains some of the largest OFCs (e.g. Ireland and Luxembourg), these EU–OFCs cannot offer regulatory environments that differ from other EU–28 jurisdictions.

 These earlier regimes are no longer relevant in today's World.
 OFCs each tend to have one or more core business areas which dominate their industries.
 Substantially, but not exclusively, Cayman and the BVI are investment funds jurisdictions, as well as structured finance and holding company vehicles for large assets (such as infrastructure, commercial real estate), or SPVs for investment into jurisdictions with less certain legal and judicial infrastructure, such as China, Russia or India.
-Bermuda has a large reinsurance industry and Cayman's insurance insurance industry is also now competitive.
+Bermuda has a large reinsurance industry and Cayman's insurance industry is also now competitive.

 In August 2013, Gabriel Zucman showed OFCs housed up to 8–10% of global wealth in tax–neutral structures.
-Often conflated are the reasons why private equity funds and hedge funds set up in OFCs, such as Delaware, the Cayman Islands, British Virgin Islands, and Luxembourg, and which the Investment Manager often sets up there as well.
-The former is to benefit from investment funds specific legislation designed for larger institutional, sovereign, High Net Worth or Development/NGO investors who are presumed to either be sophisticated in themselves or have access to sophisticated advice on account of their size.
-In this way, these funds are not open to retail investors whom are normally investors in jurisdictions that cater for greater investor protection.
+Often conflated are the reasons why private equity funds and hedge funds are set up in OFCs, such as Delaware, the Cayman Islands, the British Virgin Islands, and Luxembourg, and which the Investment Manager often sets up there as well.
+The former is to benefit from investment funds-specific legislation designed for larger institutional, sovereign, High Net Worth or Development/NGO investors who are presumed to either be sophisticated in themselves or have access to sophisticated advice on account of their size.
+In this way, these funds are not open to retail investors who are normally investors in jurisdictions that cater for greater investor protection.
 The zero tax rate, as in many onshore funds, is so that the profits are taxed in the countries where the investors who earned the profits are tax resident.
-Any tax that was levied on the fund itself would have to be deducted from the onshore tax on those profits in order that the same profit is not taxed twise.
+Any tax that was levied on the fund itself would have to be deducted from the onshore tax on those profits so that the same profit is not taxed twice.

-On the other hand, the investment manager is often set up in low tax OFCs to facilitate the personal tax planning of the manager.
+On the other hand, the investment manager is often set up in low-tax OFCs to facilitate the personal tax planning of the manager.

 In August 2014, Zucman showed OFCs being used by U.S. multinationals, in particular, to execute base erosion and profit shifting ("BEPS") transactions to avoid corporate taxes.
 Zucman's work is widely quoted yet also frequently criticised as being confused and counterfactual.